$100 OFF New Pads & Rotors + Installation

 - All of automotive services here at Campus Tire Pros are backed up with the strongest National Service Warranty in the business.
 And with every purchase we include free roadside assistance – towing, flat tire changes, lockout service, jump starts, and more – honored at all Tire Pros locations, and over 50,000 service centers nationwide.

-A brake system flush is when you remove the brake fluid and add new fluid to the hydraulic system as it ensures the proper functioning and better life span of the brakes.
+A brake system flush is when the brake fluid is drained out of the brake system and new fluid is added.
+Brake system flushes help ensure the proper functioning and longer life span of the brake system.

-Why Campus Tire Pros for Brake Service in Provo?
+Why Campus Tire Pros for Brake Services in Provo?